Infinite Banking Concept (IBC): The Golden Key that Unlocks Your Financial Life

 10) Increases Protection

-At the heart of The Infinite Banking Concept is whole life insurance, which protects your income and ability to create wealth, whether you are here to see it through or not.
+At the heart of Infinite Banking is a dividend-paying whole life insurance policy, which protects your income and ability to create wealth, whether you are here to see it through or not.
 It protects your human life value and your livelihood, ensuring that not even death can prevent you from building wealth.

 11) Each Dollar Does More Than One Job